mmoayyed/mmoayyed.github.io/_posts/2016-09-02-cas5-rc1-release.md

 If you have SP suggestions, please feel free to share.

+# Password Management

+Starting with this release, CAS provides modest password management capabilities.
+This is an optional feature which allows users to change their password in-place when CAS detects an authentication failure due to a rejected password.
+LDAP is supported as backend option for managing the account password, though you could always extend CAS to provide your own implementations of password management services for various backends.

+Here are a few screenshots:

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/RMC7j"><a href="//imgur.com/RMC7j"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 # What's Next?

 The development team is working to make sure the CAS 5 release is on [schedule](https://github.com/apereo/cas/milestones).